Donald Murphy (serial killer): Arrest, trial and imprisonment

 On December 13, then-24-year-old Cheryl Harris was walking home towards Oak Park, when an unfamiliar man drove up to her and offered her a ride.
 She declined, but was reassured when the stranger told her he was a police officer.
 The mood shifted quickly, as the "officer" drove past her house and down the street, causing Cheryl to attempt leaping out of the car.
 He held her at knifepoint and told her to undress.
 Harris began fighting back, biting her assailant in the chest, which caused him to use her sweater belt to choke her into unconsciousness.
 She was sexually assaulted and left for dead on the streets.
 Nude and with her hands tied to her back with pantyhose, Harris nevertheless managed to crawl towards a house and alert the homeowner, who called the police.
 She described her attacker and his vehicle in detail, which led to the arrest of 36-year-old Murphy, of Schaefer Avenue, a convicted sex offender and bank robber who had been on probation since April 7 on a concealed weapons charge.

 After a search was conducted on his property, the pickaxe handle used in the Warren murder was located in the trunk of Murphy's car.
 Hair samples on that handle also matched those of Betty Rembert.
 Not long after, Donald admitted to killing at least ten prostitutes in the city, including three previously assigned to Payton.
 According to anonymous sources, all of the killings occurred while Murphy was heavily intoxicated, and had only hazy memories of the events.
 On the mornings after, he would awake feeling that he had done something terrible, initially in disbelief, but would later realize that he had killed them after reading or watching the news about the crimes.
 Despite his confessions, Murphy could only be charged with the deaths of Warren and Knott, as the others simply lacked enough evidence.

 On January 7, 1982, following an hour-long talk with his mother on the phone, Murphy formally confessed to the murders of Warren and Knott as part of a plea bargain.
 When addressing the court, he quoted passages from the Bible and asked for forgiveness from God and the victims' family members.
-He was convicted of the two slayings, and received concurrent terms 15 of 30 year for each murder.
+He was convicted of the two slayings, and received concurrent terms of 15 to 30 year for each murder.
 As a result, from the investigation into the prostitute murders, the Detroit Police Department's Homicide Squad transferred out two officers, Lt.
 Richard Ridling and Det.
 Jimmy Harris, and respectively replaced them with two others from the Armed Robbery Unit and the Control Center, Lt.
 Alfred Brooks and Lt.
 Robert Prince.

 It is unknown whether Murphy, whose sentence has since expired, died in prison or was released.